bignaux/ToxSuite/README.md

 # ToxSuite
 __NOT READY FOR PRODUCTION__

-ToxSuite is a C helper library library on top of [Toxcore] to develop services and tools for Tox.
+ToxSuite is a C helper library on top of [Toxcore] to develop services and tools for Tox.
 See [tox.chat](https://tox.chat) for information about Tox in general.

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/8730/badge.svg)](https://scan.coverity.com/projects/bignaux-toxsuite)